tacettinkustu/Devote/README.md

 4. **Developing a Custom Toggle Style and Checkbox**: Customize the appearance of toggles in your SwiftUI app and create a checkbox tailored to your design requirements.

-5. **CRUD Operations (Create, Read, Update, Delete) on Database Items**: Learn how to perform basic database operations to create, retrieve, update, and delete items stored in Core Data.
+5. **CRUD Operations on Database Items**: Learn how to perform basic database operations to create, retrieve, update, and delete items stored in Core Data.

 6. **Toggle Light and Dark Mode Appearances**: Implement light and dark mode appearances in your app, allowing users to switch between different color schemes based on their preferences.